Care starts with a wealth of

 Planting small starts

-When planting smaller sized bamboo starts (1 or 2 gallon), it is important to protect them from overexposure to the sun, especially Fargesia and other shade-loving bamboo.
-This is most important during summer and when the chosen site has concrete or is near a wall that could reflect light and heat on to the plant.
-In a potentially hot spot, it may be best to use a larger, more well established bamboo (5 gallon or larger), and/or plant in the spring or fall.
+When planting smaller size bamboo starts (1 or 2 gallon), it is important to protect them from overexposure to the sun, especially Fargesia and other shade-loving bamboo.
+This is most important during summer and when the chosen site has concrete or is near a wall that could reflect light and heat onto the plant.
+In a potentially hot spot, it may be best to use a larger, more established bamboo (5 gallon or larger), and/or plant in the spring or fall.

 Timing and winter protection

-Bamboo can be planted at any time of the year in areas with mild climates similar to the maritime Pacific Northwest.
-In colder parts of the world, bamboo should be planted outdoors early enough to acclimate and to harden off sufficiently for surviving their first winter.
+Bamboo can be planted at any time of the year in areas with mild climates, such as the maritime Pacific Northwest.
+In colder parts of the world, bamboo should be planted outdoors early enough to allow it time to establish itself and harden off sufficiently for surviving its first winter.
 If the bamboo is planted late in the year or in a cold climate, one should mulch the plant heavily and provide extra protection from any cold and drying winds.

-Even in very cold climates, an established bamboo grove with a heavy layer of leaves covering the ground will have soft and friable soil during periods when the surrounding soil is frozen hard.
-In very hot climates, where summers routinely reach over 100 degrees, it is best to wait until fall or spring to plant bamboo, unless it can be planted in a shady, sun-protected area.
+Even in very cold climates, an established bamboo grove with a heavy layer of leaves covering the ground will have soft and friable soil during periods when the surrounding soil is frozen hard and deep.
+In very hot climates, where summers routinely reach over 100 degrees, it is best to wait until fall or spring to plant bamboo, unless it can be planted in a shady area or given some kind of protection from the sun..

 Fertilizing